mrcheidel/time-object-db/README.md

 Exist an index file per each Level 2 folder, this index help to find existing Level 3 files and prevent to use a full-scan to find the existing files.

+## TO-DO

+List of pending points

+- Implement the **checkIndex** like a health functionality with re-creation index option.

 ## Real time examples

 Online Demo: [Repl](https://time-object-db.claudioheidel.repl.co)